Nietzscheanism

 Nietzscheanism suggests cooperating with your genetic program - not rebelling against it.

-It points out that those who rebel will not be favoured by natural selection - and the only part of them that is potentially immortal - their genes - will thus be assigned to eternal oblivion - the Nietzschean equivalent of eternal damnation.
+It points out that those who rebel will not be favoured by natural selection - and the only part of them that is potentially immortal - their genes - will thus be assigned to eternal oblivion - the nearest Nietzschean equivalent of eternal damnation.

-Over time evolution will weed out the non-cooperators, and reward those who go along with the gene's wishes.
+Over time evolution will weed out the non-cooperators, and reward those who go along with the genes' wishes.

 It's a shame Richard holds this view - I'm sure he would make a good Nietzschean.
 In fact he has had some kids - so he may be a secret Nietzschean - or maybe his rebellion against his genes is a bit subdued.

-Nature is beautiful - and Richard should be proud to be a part of it - rather than embarassed about his roots.
+Nature is beautiful - and Richard should be proud to be a part of it - rather than being embarassed about his roots.

 In the future, nature will find ways to avoid some of the waste that he is blaming it for.